rhelmer/status/README.md

 ===============
 2015-10-19
 ----------
-- worked on skinning proble with loop add-on
+- worked on skinning problem with loop add-on
     - toolbar icon is 36px but needs to be resized to 24px
         - now a user stylesheet, used to be done in browser.css somewhere
+    - finally figured this out, thanks to gijs and dolske in #fx-team

 2015-10-16
 ----------